juxhouse/bela-resources/reference/ECD-File-Format.md

 `Elements` start with a path reference, which can be one of:

- - Absolute Path Reference: A slash `/` followed by a [path](/Concepts.md#element-path).
-It is a [quotable string](#quotable-string) with max length of 1024.
- - Child Path Segment: A nested element can be declared with only its last path segment.
+ - **Child Path Segment** - A nested element can be declared with only its last path segment.
 Its path will be composed of its parent's path + `/` + this segment.
 It is a [quotable string](#quotable-string) that does not contain a slash `/`.
+ - **Absolute Path Reference** - A slash `/` followed by a [path](/Concepts.md#element-path).
+It is a [quotable string](#quotable-string) with max length of 1024.
- - Last Segment Query: `/*/` followed by the last path segment of some element.
+ - **Last Segment Query** - `/*/` followed by the last path segment of some element.
 Example: `/*/getCustomer()`.
 A warning is generated in case of ambiguity.

 #### Custom Metadata

 Each line can have custom metadata as a JSON object at the end.
 It must be formatted as a single line, without newline characters.
 JSON already requires newlines to be escaped in strings anyway.

-## Definitions

 #### Quotable String

 A string of any Unicode chars except double-quotes and newline.
-It can optionally be surrounded by double-quotes and can only contain spaces when surrounded.
+It can optionally be surrounded by double-quotes.
+It must be surrounded if it contains spaces.

 ## Appendix - Syntax